Document issued on: October 19, 2007

 For questions regarding this document contact Mr. Richard Chapman at 301-796-2585 or by e-mail firstname.lastname@example.org.

 Written comments and suggestions may be submitted at any time for Agency consideration to Dockets Management Branch, Division of Management Systems and Policy, Office of Human Resources and Management Services, Food and Drug Administration, 5630 Fishers Lane, Room 1061, (HFA-305), Rockville, MD, 20852.
 Alternatively, electronic comments may be submitted to http://www.fda.gov/RegulatoryInformation/Dockets/Comments/default.htm.
 Please identify your comments with the docket number listed in the notice of availability that publishes in the Federal Register announcing the availability of this guidance document.
 Comments may not be acted upon by the Agency until the document is next revised or updated.

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
 Please use the document number (1621) to identify the guidance you are requesting.

 Table of Contents

 - The Content and Format of an Abbreviated 510(k) Submission

 - Risks to Health

 - Electrical and Mechanical Safety and Performance Testing